 Your bank will have details of your financial status, as they see the income and balance you maintain.
 Therefore, unlike other banks who have no information about your creditworthiness, your house bank will be more relaxed even if are new and do not have a Schufa credit history.

-If you have a bank account with a branch, approach your bank in person to discuss about this explaining them the reasons.
+If you have a bank account with a branch, approach your bank in person to discuss this and explain them the reasons.

 Overdraft credit (DispoKredit)

 Depending on the amount of loan you require, maybe you can opt for an Overdraft credit facility with your bank (DispoKredit).
 This allows you to withdraw from your bank even if you do not have enough balance left in your account.

 Usually, the overdraft amount is low.
 About €600, or 50% of your monthly net income.
 However, if you just need a short term loan for a small amount, this is a good option.